parsimonhi/animCJK/README.md

 Minor enhancements (glyphs or medians most of the time) and minor updates can be skipped.

+2025/01/07
+- add ヲ in svgsKana (was missing for an unknown reason in some versions)
+- various minor changes in js and php scripts

 2025/01/03
 - improve in all folders
 	加牙